JoshetaSrinivasan/DistractedDrivingDetect/README.md

 You can contact me at josheta.srinivasan@gmail.com in the case of any questions or suggestions.

 # Acknowlegements
-All resources used is either detailed in the code or my website(https://joshetasrinivasan.com/distracted-driving-detector-intro/) where the walkthough for the project is detailed.
+All resources used is either documeted in the code or my website(https://joshetasrinivasan.com/distracted-driving-detector-intro/) where the walkthough for the project is detailed.